asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

 The token-sequence `(x * (Z[0]+1))` therefore doesn't form a macro-invocation of the macro `f`.

-Since the identifier `x` doesn't match with the name of any currently active macro, as evident from the `active-macro-stack-#1`, it is allowed to be replaced.
+Since the identifier `x` doesn't match with the name of any active macro, as evident from the state of the `active-macro-stack-#1`, it is allowed to be replaced.
 Its replacement is just `2`.

 ```
     f(z)    (rest is:   % t(t(g) . . .)